IDEMSInternational/carbonr/README.md

 interface using Shiny.
 This ensures that the tools are easier to use, even for individuals with limited programming experience.

-## Functions in carbonr
+## Functions in `carbonr`

-carbonr is a package in R to conveniently calculate carbon-equivalent emissions.
 Currently, emission estimates relate to travel, materials, day-to-day, and clinically based.

 - `airplane_emissions()`
 - `ferry_emissions()`